 If you encounter a Whooping Crane – or any crane – in the wild, please give them the respect and distance they need.
 Please do not approach birds on foot within 200 yards.
 If you are in a vehicle, remain in your vehicle and do not approach any closer than 100 yards.
 Also, please remain concealed and do not speak loudly enough that the birds can hear you.
 Finally, do not trespass on private property in an attempt to view or photograph cranes.

 The different subspecies of Sandhill Crane vary greatly in height and weight.
 Lesser Sandhills, who breed at more northern latitudes such as the Arctic, are the smallest, weighing on average about 6 to 7 pounds and standing 3 to 3.5 feet tall.
 At the other end of the extreme, temperate-nesting Greater Sandhill Cranes are the largest subspecies and average 10 to 14 pounds and 4.5 to 5 feet tall.

 The forehead and crown are covered with reddish skin.
-Face, chin, upper throat and the back of the neck (nape) are white to pale gray.
+The face, chin, upper throat and the back of the neck (nape) are white to pale gray.
 Adults have a white cheek patch.
-Legs and toes are black.
+The legs and toes are black.
 In general, males and females are virtually indistinguishable, but within a breeding pair, males tend to be larger than females.